mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/release-notes/index.md

 # New Features and Capabilities

-## Support for air-gapped environment
+## Support for air-gapped environments

 ## Improved catalog handling